-Incumbent Doug Jones for Senator
+Incumbent Doug Jones for US Senator

 • Alabama: Republican Gov. Kay Ivey says she opposes legislation that would remove Alabama's excuse requirement for voting absentee.
 Ivey said that such a move "raises the potential for voter fraud," though her office did not respond to follow-up questions as to why she thinks so.
 Almost three dozen states allow voters to cast ballots by mail without an excuse and none have reported any non-trivial problems with fraud as a result.